Drivers Technology.

-The "w" number which means winter is the key here and the lower the better.
+These flow properties are given by the oil grade.
+The "W" number (which means winter) is the key here and the lower the better.

 90% of all engine wear occurs on cold start because the oil gets thicker the colder it is - which causes engine wear.

-These numbers explain it and bear in mind that the oil will be the following thickness at 100degC (sae 40 = 14cst, sae 50 = 18cst and sae 60 = 24cst)
+These oil grade numbers explain it, and bear in mind that the oil will be the following thickness at 100°C (sae 40 = 14cst, sae 50 = 18cst and sae 60 = 24cst)

 0W/20 328.6cSt 180.8cSt 9cSt